blairanderson/serverlessconsultants/plugins/serverless-plugin-iopipe.md

   ```
 - Does this work with [serverless-offline](https://github.com/dherault/serverless-offline)?
   - Yes, list `serverless-plugin-iopipe` first before any other plugins in `serverless.yml`.
+  - You will likely need to use the `iopipeHandlerDir` option to change where the IOpipe handler files are generated until [this PR is merged](https://github.com/dherault/serverless-offline/pull/346).
 - Can I use IOpipe plugins?
   - Yes, you can specify iopipe plugins through your [package.json file, or an iopipe.rc file](https://github.com/iopipe/iopipe-js-core#packagejson-configuration).
 Ensure those plugins are installed into your node_modules folder (yarn or npm).